dabeaz-course/practical-python/Notes/02_Working_with_data/03_Formatting.md

 >>>
 ```

-### (c) Printing a formatted table
+### Exercise 2.10: Printing a formatted table

-Redo the above for-loop, but change the print statement to format the tuples.
+Redo the for-loop in Exercise 2.9, but change the print statement to
+format the tuples.

 ```pycon
 >>> for r in report: